Geometric Algebra Transformer

+At the same time, \gatr{} \emph{scales} much better than most geometric networks.
+This is because \gatr{} is a Transformer and computes pairwise interactions through dot-product attention.
+Using recent efficient attention implementations, we demonstrated that we can scale \gatr{} to systems with many thousands of tokens and fully connected interactions.
+For few tokens and small batch sizes, \gatr has some computational overhead, which we hope to address in future implementations.

 One drawback of our approach is that since geometric algebra is not widely known yet, it may present an obstacle to understanding the details of the method.
 However, given a dictionary for embeddings of common objects and a library of primitives that act on them, \emph{using} this framework is no more difficult than using typical neural network layers grounded in linear algebra.
-Another limitation of \gatr in its current form is its computational efficiency.
-Although runtime is comparable to an unoptimized transformer implementation for the same hidden size, we do not (yet) have an optimized implementation with \eg flash attention~\cite{dao2022flashattention}, and as always an equal-parameter comparison would lead to a larger hidden size for the equivariant model.
+Another potential downside is that \gatr{} is not yet shown to be a universal approximator, which is an interesting direction for future work.

-Optimizing the efficiency of the primitives on which \gatr{} is built is thus one of the directions in which we plan further work.
-Another is the study of different design choices, such as the concrete geometric algebra or the symmetry group: does for instance the conformal geometric algebra $\cga$ offer benefits over $\pga$?
-Finally, the primitives we developed in this paper can be used to develop new architectures and algorithms, for instance geometric algebra--based equivariant message passing.
-Given the promising results presented in this work, we are looking forward to further study the potential of geometric algebra transformers in problems from molecular dynamics to robotics.
+Given the promising results presented in this work, we look forward to further study the potential of Geometric Algebra Transformers in problems from molecular dynamics to robotics.

 \paragraph{Acknowledgements}